monishramadoss/vknn_cookbook/README.md

 # vknn_cookbook
 cookbook for ai related glsl shaders for vulkan compute and webgl platforms

-In the works, effective tensor sharding and dispating across multi device clients
+In the works, effective tensor sharding and dispating across multi device and memory constrained clients